padilha/de-zoomcamp/week4/README.md

 **Seeds** are csv files stored in our seed directory inside the project, which allows us to effectively version control them.
 Seeds are recommended for datasets that have infrequent updates.

-write schema.yml and stg_green_data.sql under taxi_rides_ny/models/staging

-if problems with location see [FAQ](https://docs.google.com/document/d/19bnYs80DwuUimHM65UV3sylsCn2j1vziPOwzBwQrebw/edit#) When running your first dbt model, if it fails with an error: 404 Not found: Dataset was not found in location US

 ### The FROM clause: ref macro

 The `ref()` macro makes it possible for us to reference tables and views that were created from dbt models or dbt seeds. `ref()` resolves the correct schemas and any dependencies.
 We can use it as follows: